In this article:

 Here’s a more in-depth comparison of how Aura and IdentityForce differ on key features:

-While Aura is relatively new to the identity theft protection market, it’s already been rated #1 by Forbes, Money.com, TechRadar, and more.
+In the past year alone, Aura was rated the #1 identity theft protection solution by Forbes, Money.com, TechRadar, and more.

 The bottom line: Aura provides more features, stronger protection, faster fraud alerts, and more ways to keep you safe.
 Try Aura free for 14 days and secure your entire family against online threats.